Enalean/mediawiki-standalone/README.md

 ## Installation

-1. Make sure to have prepatred the `LocalSettings.local.php` file as described above
+1. Make sure to have prepared the `LocalSettings.local.php` file as described above
 2. Run the commandline installer of MediaWiki Tuleap Edition

 CLI Installer: